hoodieblanket/learningJourney/vscodeshortcuts.md

     Keyboard Shortcut: Ctrl+Shift+M

-## Quickly jump to errors and warnings in the project.
+## Quickly jump to errors and warnings in the project

     Cycle through errors with F8 or Shift+F8